UC-Davis-molecular-computing/nuad/README.md

     >>>
     ```

-    To test that NUPACK and ViennaRNA can each be called from within the Python library, type
+    To test that NUPACK and ViennaRNA can each be called from within the Python library (note that if you do not install both versions of NUPACK, and ViennaRNA, then only a subset of the following will succeed):

     ```python
     >>> import dsd.vienna_nupack as dv